Musicians

 Neil Brand

-Neil Brand has been a silent film accompanist for over 35 years throughout the UK and at film festivals around the world.
-He now has a very fruitful relationship with the BBC Symphony Orchestra with his acclaimed orchestral scores for Hitchcock’s silent Blackmail, Asquith’s Underground, Chaplin’s Easy Street and Fairbanks’s Robin Hood, published.
-He is a TV presenter with five Sound of… seasons on BBC4, is a regular presenter on Radio’s Film Programme, Add to Playlist and Soul Music, a Fellow of Aberystwyth University and a Member and Visiting Professor of the Royal Academy of Music, and was awarded the BASCA Gold Badge in 2016.
+Neil Brand has been a silent film accompanist for 40 years throughout the UK and at film festivals around the world.
+He now has a very fruitful relationship with the BBC Symphony Orchestra with his acclaimed orchestral scores for Hitchcock’s silent Blackmail, Asquith’s Underground, Chaplin’s Easy Street and Fairbanks’s Robin Hood, as well as his recent concert drama of The Hound of the Baskervilles for BBC4 starring Mark Gatiss.
+He is a TV presenter with five Sound of… seasons on BBC4, is a regular presenter on Radio’s Add to Playlist and Soul Music, a Fellow of Aberystwyth University and a Member and Visiting Professor of the Royal Academy of Music.
+In 2016 he was awarded the BASCA Gold Badge.

 www.neilbrand.com